 Women runners are thinking twice before entering ultras - a new campaign aims to change all that

-A female ultra runner has launched a new ultra running campaign to get women pounding trails after research found they were being put off entering events.
+A new ultra running campaign aims to get more women pounding trails after research found they were being put off entering events.

 Research: ultra running obstacles for females